-An affiliate of our management team (and/or its designees) has committed that it will purchase an aggregate of 895,000 private units at \$10.00 per private unit (for a total purchase price of \$8,950,000) from us.
+Keener International Ltd., which is controlled by Vadim Komissarov, has committed that it will purchase an aggregate of 895,000 private units at \$10.00 per private unit (for a total purchase price of \$8,950,000) from us.
 These purchases will take place on a private placement basis simultaneously with the consummation of this offering.
 Our insiders have also agreed that if the over-allotment option is exercised by the underwriters in full or in part, they will purchase from us at a price of \$10.00 per unit the number of private units (up to a maximum of 114,000 private units) that is necessary to maintain in the trust account an amount equal to \$10.35 per share of common stock sold to the public in this offering.
 These additional private units will be purchased in a private placement that will occur simultaneously with the purchase of units resulting from the exercise of the overallotment option.